Difficult Bible Quiz about Bible Characters

 Simon Peter cut the ear off of the high priest's servant when they attempted to arrest Jesus.

-Despite being a faithful follower of Jesus, he denied knowing Him three times on the evening that Jesus was arrested.
+On the evening of Jesus' arrest, Peter, despite being a faithful follower of Jesus, denied knowing Him three times.

 John 18:8-11

-Pontius Pilate gave the Jews the option to let go of Jesus or Barabbas.
+Pontius Pilate gave the Jews the option to let go of Jesus or the criminal Barabbas.

 Barabbas was the criminal who was released at the trial of Jesus as demanded by the crowd.